Roxanne (Arizona Zervas song): Critical reception

 Billboard described the song as "an instantly memorable pop-rap concoction with an attention-grabbing intro, a sing-along chorus and about an album's worth of addicting mini-hooks."
 Chris Lambert of Forbes compared Zervas' "smooth, dreamy flow" on the song to the likes of Migos and Post Malone.
-Elias Leight at Rolling Stone noted that the singer "likes to stretch syllables and add a light quaver to his vocals" and how the song "sounds like a Post Malone demo".
+Elias Leight at Rolling Stone noted that the singer "likes to syllables and add a light quaver to his vocals" and how the song "sounds like a Post Malone demo".

 Music video

 An official music video, directed by Nicholas Jandora, was released on February 12, 2020.
 It references 90s films Groundhog Day, Pulp Fiction and Trainspotting, and early 2000s films Kill Bill and 50 First Dates.

 Background and concept

-The video finds Zervas stuck in an "infinite loop" where he dies every day, only to wake up again the next morning, while "Roxanne" channels Uma Thurman's Mia Wallace character from Pulp Fiction.
+The video finds Zervas stuck in an "infinite loop" where he dies every day, only to wake up again the next morning, while Roxanne channels Uma Thurman's Mia Wallace character from Pulp Fiction.
 Zervas came up with the video's concept, with Columbia Records vice president of video production Saul Levitz noting how Zervas was "very specific" of how the character of Roxanne needed to be portrayed: "a conceptual hook with her constantly being this source of bad luck and him being stuck in this perpetual ride with her".
 The video features "colorful fashion and antiquated housing" while capturing a "vintage California aesthetic".
 Considering the song's popularity on TikTok, Levitz said they wanted the video to engage the audience in a new way and with that, wanted to uncover some mystery about Zervas, noting how Zervas had no previous videos and "people didn't even have many still photos of him".